 Email service giant, MailChimp has been on a roll.
 Mailchimp introduced marketing automation and multichannel services for all of their users during the last year.
 This also includes the free tier, who didn’t have any access to automations before.
-Big moves for the Chimp, so what do these look like?
+Big moves for the Chimp, so what do these look like and how good are they compared to MailChimp Alternatives?
 We take a look at the major additions and the road ahead.

 Email automations change what MailChimp is